 In this paper, we have first presented our recently introduced Assistance On Demand (AOD) concept.
 It allows the driver to request assistance via speech whenever she deems it appropriate.
 We have investigated the benefits of this approach in different driving simulator studies.
 As the scenario, we have chosen turning left from a subordinate road in dense urban traffic.
-In the first study we were able to show that drivers clearly prefer our proposed speech-based interaction to a visual assistance system or to not having an assistance system at all.
+In the first study, we were able to show that drivers clearly prefer our proposed speech-based interaction to a visual assistance system or to not having an assistance system at all.
 One further result was that participants mentioned that they felt that the gaps, announced by the system, did not always fit to their driving behaviour.
 Hence, in a follow-up study we have investigated the left-turn behaviour of different drivers.
-The results have shown that there is a large variation in the gaps that individual drivers take.
+The results have shown that there is a large variation in the gaps that individual drivers prefer to take.
 This confirms our hypothesis that a personalization of the intersection assistant has a high potential to further improve usability and driver acceptance.
 We have tested this in a third user study.
-Here drivers compared manual driving to driving with the assistance of AOD, either with a system using a default gap setting or personalized gaps adjusted to the individual driver.
-The results have shown that the personalization very significantly improves the acceptance of the system.
+Here drivers compared manual driving to driving with the assistance of AOD, either with a system using a default critical gap setting or personalized critical gaps adjusted to the individual driver.
+The results show that the personalization very significantly improves the acceptance of the system.
 Given the choice between driving with any of the AOD variants and manual driving, 87.5% of the participants preferred driving with an AOD.
-Finally, we have discussed our current efforts towards the implementation of the AOD system in our prototype vehicle.
-Here we saw that based on the laser sensors deployed in our prototype vehicle we will be able to perceive the traffic environment with sufficient fidelity to support the implementation of the AOD.
-This enables us to continue the implementation of the complete AOD system in the prototype car.
+Finally, we have presented our AOD prototype and its evaluation in urban traffic.
+The results show that the system is able to make correct announcements in 90% of the cases.
+This is a very promising outcome and shows that the system can provide valuable support to the driver despite the strong limitations of the LIDAR sensing of our prototype vehicle and the fact that it has to predict the traffic situation more than 8 s into the future in highly dynamic urban traffic.
+Nevertheless, in its current form, the system is not able to provide correct announcements in all cases.
+Yet, this is also not required for the system to be safe and useful.
+The following usage pattern is ideal in our view: when the system announces an approaching vehicle from the right, the driver relies on it.
+When the system announces a gap in traffic, the driver only considers this as a potential gap.
+She then looks to the right and assesses the situation for herself.
+Hence, the driver is relieved from regularly confirming that it is still not possible for her to enter the intersection while at the same time maintaining adequate situation awareness before starting the manoeuvre.
+When a driver follows this usage pattern, she will look to the right less frequently but still perform a control glance to the right before entering the intersection.
+In our user studies we observed that drivers naturally and without instruction to do so, adapt to such a usage pattern (2), (21).